 The Chief Executive Officer and the Chief Financial Officer are not members of the Committee, but are invited to attend its meetings.
-This arrangement guarantees the essential interaction between the Board of Directors and Executive Management.
+This arrangement guarantees the essential interaction between the Board of Directors and the Executive Management.

-Name Expiry of current Board term Number of regular and extraordinary meetings attended
+Name Expiry of current board term Number of regular and extraordinary meetings attended

-Hubert Jacobs van Merlen 2019 4/3
+Hubert Jacobs van Merlen 2019 4

-Bert De Graeve 2019 4/3
+Bert De Graeve 2019 4

-Pamela Knapp(1) 2020 2/3
+Pamela Knapp 2020 4

-Christophe Jacobs van Merlen(1) 2020 2/3
+Christophe Jacobs van Merlen 2020 4

-Lady Barbara Judge CBE(2) 2016 2/0

-Baudouin Velge(2) 2016 2/0